lunatixxx/RCVMod/README.md

 **Competitive adjustements**
 -No outline for survivors and far items.
--Tank and witch spawns rebalanced in all maps.
+-Tank and witch spawns rebalanced in all maps (tank off on c1m1 and c8m1) -Witch never kill in on hit on realism.
 -Shortened the timers of special infecteds.
 -Molotovs are rebalanced in favor of the tank.
 -Prevent special infecteds players to be bashed to death except the boomer and spitter.